 |

-pretty happy yesterday, to say the least.
+I was pretty happy yesterday, to say the least.
 Good Comments:

 Love the hardcover!